Qirat-Wajahat/medical_AIchatbot/ARCHITECTURE.md

 ## Scalability

 ### Current Limitations
-- 10 diseases (expandable to 100+ without code changes)
+- English-language heuristics and tokenization
-- Single language (English)
+- No user accounts or long-term storage (session-only)
-- No user accounts or history
+- Recommendation quality depends on the completeness/consistency of `medicines.json` fields (symptoms, images, dosage)

 ### Future Scalability
 - Database: Replace JSON with SQL/NoSQL for larger datasets